 QuickCoefPlot – Easy OLS coefficient plots with options in R. Available on my Github.

-# Use the QuickCoefPlot to produce a regression table model <- lm(log_gdppc_mad ~ polity2 + tropical + desert + soil + near_coast + year, data = mydata) QuickCoefPlot(model)
+# Use the QuickCoefPlot to produce a regression plot model <- lm(log_gdppc_mad ~ polity2 + tropical + desert + soil + near_coast + year, data = mydata) QuickCoefPlot(model)

 seeAI – Visualizations of Machines Learning in R. Available on my Github.

-The seeAI package aims to visualize common machine learning purposes.
-Visuals are dynamically generated based on supplied models so as to be useful for both teachers and practitioners.
+The seeAI package aims to visualize common machine learning procedures.
+Visuals are dynamically generated based on supplied models so as to be useful for both teachers/students and practitioners.
 It currently supports the popular glmnet implementation of cross-validated lasso regression.